 It’s not exactly skydiving, but being naked in the warm sunshine can be almost as exhilarating and nowhere near as dangerous.
 Revel in the initial cognitive dissonance, then soak up the sun like you never have before.
-For a bit of clothing-optional solitude, book a trip to one of these 5 Underrated But Amazing Island Vacations.
+For a bit of clothing-optional solitude, book a trip to one of the 20 Best Nude Beaches on the Planet.

 Experience Zero Gravity

 Get on one of those flights or machines that simulates zero gravity.
 It’ll cost around five grand.
 Are there more practical ways to spend $5,000?
+Yes.
+Are there more fun ways?
 Sure.
-Are there more fun ways?
-Yes.
 Are there more fun legal ways?
 Not really.